 Please remember that we’re online coaches, not online doctors.
 If you’re experiencing intense lower back pain, nerve pain such as sciatica,, or other symptoms beyond those described in this article, please seek out medical advice or physical therapy for qualified help.

 One common culprit of low back pain is weakness through the core muscles, more specifically the deep stabilizer muscles.
-These muscles are responsible for keeping us upright and balanced with minimal rotation side-to-side or back-and-forth, and have attachment points throughout the spine and pelvis.
-A strong core also helps us absorb the impact of our daily activities and running in particular.
+These muscles are responsible for keeping us upright and balanced with minimal rotation side-to-side or back-and-forth and have attachment points throughout the spine and pelvis.
+A strong and stable core also helps us absorb the impact of our daily activities, particularly running.
 As thousands of steps build up throughout a run, a strong core will provide shock absorption for your body.

-Less shock absorption isn’t the only downside of a week core.
+Less shock absorption isn't the only downside of a week core.
 Your posture will also likely be affected.
-When the core is weak people tend to default to an overextended, mildly arched low back since those stabilizing muscles are disengaged.
-Not only does this lead to instability throughout your body, it also hinders your ability to engage your glutes.
-These muscle powerhouses are particularly important to all athletes and runners.
+People tend to default to an overextended, mildly arched lower back when the core is weak since those stabilizing muscles are disengaged.
+Not only does this lead to instability throughout your body, but it also hinders your ability to engage your glutes.
+These muscle powerhouses are essential to all athletes and runners.
 Strengthening the core and correcting this arch to find a more neutral spine position is critical to keep running long-term and injury-free.

 Let’s experiment with spinal positioning and how it affects your glute and core engagement to get a better understanding of how to prevent lower back pain when running (or just chasing your dog through the park!)